vyperfun/vyper.fun/1/working_with_structs.md

 1. Remove the `pass` keyword.
 Fill in the function body so it creates a new `Pokemon`, and adds it to the `pokemonList` mapping.
 The `name`, `dna`, and `HP` for the new `Pokemon` should come from the function arguments.

+2. Do not forget to use the `self` environment variable to access `pokemonList` mapping.

-2. Let's do it in one line of code to keep things clean.
+3. Let's do it in one line of code to keep things clean.

 <!-- tabs:start -->